LGBTQ+ Mental Health Care & Community Resources

 Sheri Tiziani, LCMHCS, Primary Therapist

-During Pride Month, we are particularly celebrating the strength and success of our lesbian, gay, bisexual, transgender and queer (LGBTQ+) clients.
+Though there are many reasons we take the time to celebrate Pride Month, helping those who feel less comfortable feel more comfortable and welcomed is one of the number top priorities.
+All year long, but particularly in June, we are celebrating the strength and success of our lesbian, gay, bisexual, transgender and queer (LGBTQ+) clients.
 HopeWay is proud to be a safe and welcoming resource for the LGBTQ+ community in Charlotte and across the nation.

 "I mainly came to HopeWay to work on my OCD and anxiety.
 While I was there, Art Therapy really allowed me an opportunity to open up about my identity.
 It helped me explore why I should be proud of who I am and where I am as a trans person.
 Art Therapy was super impactful for me.
 After leaving HopeWay, I created an art website for LGBTQ and neurodiverse people." – Kailas (former client)